 I haven’t done this because I am particularly interested in say, litter.
 Of course, it is interesting to see how these operations go about keeping (or attempting to keep) Camden clean, and I really would appreciate it if Camden could keep my neighbourhood in a respectable state.
 But principally I am interested in answering one fundamental question, one which has been bothering me and many others for some while:

-Why is Camden just so shit?
+Why is Camden just so incompetent?

 In more sophisticated language, why is it that Camden appear to fail at essentially everything?
 Why is it that people are so angry at Camden?
 And why is it just so difficult to get anything done?

-Why is Camden just so shit?
+Why is Camden just so incompetent?

 Of course when we ask these questions we usually receive a barrage of the same old mumbo-jumbo – everything, they say, is down to budget-cuts.
 And I think that in a way when people say this they are touching on an element of truth of which they are not entirely aware.